dackst/nayuta/notes.md

 * Planetarium (星座球) -> [Planisphere](https://en.wikipedia.org/wiki/Planisphere)
   * I can't seem to figure out what, if any, astronomical tool this is supposed to be.
-The characters seem to literally translate to constellation/zodiac sphere/ball, and googling them together mainly gives images of spherical trikets with astrological signs printed on them, rather than any actual tool
+The characters seem to literally translate to constellation/zodiac sphere/ball, and googling them together mainly gives images of spherical trinkets with astrological signs printed on them, rather than any actual tool
   * also considered [Stellarium](https://en.wikipedia.org/wiki/Stellarium) (the existing uses of which are spelled out as "ステラリウム", but 星座球 is never actually pronounced as ステラリウム), [Astrarium](https://en.wikipedia.org/wiki/Astrarium) (same meaning as "Planetarium", but more obvious pairing with "Astrolabe"), and Celestial Sphere (not so much a tool but a concept)
   * also you can see it actually looks spherical when seen from afar, which makes sense given that it's a replacement core for the planet
   * Given that it's inside the Stellarium, I'd say it's most likely *supposed* to refer to spherical "star ball" planetarium projectors, but "Planisphere" sounds less silly than "star ball", and I like how Wikipedia describes it as a successor to the astrolabe